 Low sperm count

-A low sperm count decreases the odds that one of your sperm will fertilize your partner's egg, resulting in pregnancy.
+Having a low sperm count decreases the odds that one of your sperm will fertilize your partner's egg, resulting in pregnancy.
 Nonetheless, many men who have a low sperm count are still able to father a child.

 When to see a doctor